MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-https.md

 hostname as the `host`.

 * The "service" is the information source identified by the `authority` and `scheme` of the URI, capable of providing access to the resource.
-For HTTPS URIs, the "service" corresponds to an HTTPS "origin" {{?RFC6454}}.
+For "https" URIs, the "service" corresponds to an "origin" {{?RFC6454}}.
 * The "service name" is the `host` portion of the authority.
 * The "authority endpoint" is the authority's hostname and a port number implied by the scheme or specified in the URI.